waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Options

-- `--limit`: How many statements to fetch
+{
-- `--offset`: Which statement to start with
+  "limit": "How many statements to fetch",
-- `--search`: Which string to search for in the statements
+  "offset": "Which statement to start with",
-- `--always_include`: Filter that decides which type of statement to fetch
+  "search": "Which string to search for in the statements", "always_include": "Filter that decides which type of statement to fetch", "format": "Choose the format of the response: text or json."
-- `--format`: Choose the format of the response: text or json.
+}

 ---